Ernst Hirsch Ballin

-Former Minister in the Dutch government, Honorary University Professor at Tilburg University and member of the Scientific Council for Government Policy
+Former Minister of Justice, The Netherlands.
+Honorary University Professor at Tilburg University and member of the Scientific Council for Government Policy

 After his education, Ernst Hirsch Ballin worked as a research assistant at the University of Amsterdam, where he also obtained his doctorate, and later as a legal officer at the Ministry of Justice.
 For more than 15 years, in the periods before and in between his ministerial duties, he served as a judge.